-Target #4: Percentage of requests for laboratory service with a turnaround time less than 30 days more than 90%
+Target #4: 90% of requests for laboratory service with a turnaround time less than 30 days

 Percentage of State Crime Laboratory Service Requests Accomplished in Less than 30 Days

-Target #5: Percentage of un-worked requests for laboratory service over 120 days old less than 5%
+Target #5: Less than 5% of unworked requests for laboratory service are over 120 days old